mewmew/lstlangs/README.md

 latex
 =====

-Language definitions and styles related to LaTeX.
+Language definitions and styles for listings in LaTeX.

 Usage
 -----